 Ngima tells us that Dorjee is going on a mission to rescue someone stricken by altitude sickness.
 The two trekkers with Dorjee are the sick person’s companions who came early in the morning seeking help.
 Rahul says that he had heard their conversation early in the morning.
 So the voices I heard were real, not in a dream.
 Ngima thinks that the sick trekker may be rescued by a helicopter.
 I wonder why Dorjee would need to go, if it was going to be a helicopter rescue.
 I am impressed that the two trekkers were able to come down from Namche during the night.
 This story is not quite accurate as we will learn later.

 We start at 8:30 am after a breakfast of omelette, toast and coffee.
 For me, this is the most dreaded day of the trek because we ascend over 2500 ft today, an ascent greater than that on any other day.
-My apprehension increases as I learned yesterday that the effort required may far exceed the net ascend itself.
+My apprehension increases in view of the experience from yesterday’s trek that the total effort required may far exceed what is required for the net ascend itself.
 Furthermore, today we cross a threshold in elevation, above which we become vulnerable to mountain sickness.
 Something within tells me that I may not be able to reach Namche.
 Oddly, I also feel that if I can reach Namche then I will be able to reach Everest Basecamp.

 Soon after leaving Phakding we come to a suspension bridge strung across Dudh Koshi.
 Ngima carries my trekking poles, and cautions me about the sharp wires sticking out on the steel cables that serve as hand rails.
 I contemplate the catenary shape of the bridge stretching in front of me, slats of shiny steel suspended from two steel cables held across the river in tension, draped on the cables are colorful prayer flags fluttering in the wind.
 I walk slowly down the bridge.
 The bridge is swaying slightly, but it is not hard to get balance or to walk across.
 On the upslope of the catenary the effort increases, however.
 There is the effort of walking uphill.
 Also the bridge seems to increase the weight born by my legs when they meet the bridge on its slight up swing.
 There are four more suspension bridges to cross today, Ngima tells us.

-With every step uphill I console myself that I have one less step to climb.
+As I take every step uphill I console myself that I have one less step to go uphill.
 But invariably there is a downhill descend that frustrates me because every step downhill must be made up by a step uphill.
 I irrationally wish all of the trail were just a steady climb.
+This wish will come true and give me grief.

 We pass through an area where Rhododendron bushes border the trail.
 Ngima tells us that Rhododendron is the national flower of Nepal.
 Rahul observes that it is our state flower in West Virginia.

 We reach the Sagarmatha National Park entrance gate.
 Sagarmatha is the Nepali name of Mount Everest.
-When I first saw the word in English text I read it as the Hindi word Mother (matha) Ocean (sagar) and wondered why such a name for a mountain peak.
-Later I learned that the word meant the Sky’s (sagar) Forehead (matha) in Nepali.
+When I first saw the word in English text I read it as the Hindi word Mother (matha) Ocean (sagar) and wondered why such a name is given for a mountain peak.
+Later I learned that the word actually means Sky’s (sagar) Forehead (matha) in Nepali.
 The sherpa name for Mount Everest is Jomolungma, which means “Mother of the World”.

 As Ngima is getting the entrance permit from the park office located near the gate, we visit a small museum nearby.
 A display at the museum shows that the number of visitors to Sagarmatha National Park is steadily growing and exceeded 30,000 in 2008 with more than 50% of the visitors coming from the top five countries UK, Germany, USA, Australia, and Japan.
 A 3D replica at the museum shows the topography of Mount Everest.
 I learn that GLOF or Glacial Lake Outburst Flood is a potential danger in the Khumbu region.
 Glaciers in the region (and elsewhere in Himalaya) are receding, leaving behind glacial lakes, dammed by end moraines.
 If a moraine dam fails, the water from the glacial lake will burst out, leading to destructive floods and debris flows.
 GLOF events have been increasing in recent years, presumably because of global warming.